alanb128/audio-streaming-box/README.md

 ### Hardware

-- Connect the LCD display to the backpack, and the backpack to the Pi using SPI. ([instructions](https://learn.adafruit.com/i2c-spi-lcd-backpack/python-circuitpython)
+- Connect the LCD display to the backpack, and the backpack to the Pi using SPI. ([instructions](https://learn.adafruit.com/i2c-spi-lcd-backpack/python-circuitpython))
 - If you have the room, the backpack can be soldered right onto the LCD.
 - Connect the DAC HAT to the Pi.
 - Wire up your switches in a [key matrix pattern](https://pcbheaven.com/wikipages/How_Key_Matrices_Works/) (see the use of diodes in the link to improve performance)
 - Wire the rows and columns of the key matrix to the Pi's GPIO pins (which may be on the DAC HAT if using one of those)
+- If you want a "power on" button, add a momentary pushbutton that sends GPIO 3 to ground.

 ### Software

 - Download a Moode Audio image for the Pi 4, flash it to a MicroSD card and insert it into the Pi.
 - Power up the Pi and make sure Moode works and you get audio out (LCD and buttons will not initially be functional)
+- If using LCD, use `raspi-config` to turn on SPI for the screen.
 - In the moode UI, under "Local Services" in the "System" menu, turn on "Metadata file" and "LCD updater".
-- Adjust [the code](https://github.com/alanb128/moode-box/blob/main/controller/flask-api.py#L83) in flask-api to correspond to the GPIO pins you used for your key matrix rows and columns
 - SSH into your Moode Pi (usually `ssh pi@moode.local` with password `moodeaudio`)
 - Install Docker on the pi: https://raspberrytips.com/docker-on-raspberry-pi/ - make sure it starts automatically

-Clone this repo to /usr/src/app on device.
+- Clone this repo to `/usr/src/app` on device.
 (You can delete the "alternate" folder.)
+- Adjust [the code](https://github.com/alanb128/moode-box/blob/main/controller/flask-api.py#L83) in flask-api on the device to correspond to the GPIO pins you used for your key matrix rows and columns

-Update `/var/local/www/commandw/lcd_updater.py` and `restart.sh` with the included modified files.
+- Update `/var/local/www/commandw/lcd_updater.py` and `restart.sh` with the included modified files.

-Issue `docker compose up -d` to start the container.
+- Issue `docker compose up -d` to start the container.
 It should always load on its own going forward.

-Made a change to files? `docker compose down` then `docker compose build` then `docker compose up`
+If you make a change to any of the files on the device after this process, issue `docker compose down` then `docker compose build` then `docker compose up`.

 ## Reference files

+These may be helpful for further programming in the future:

-FYI: output of `cat  /var/local/www/currentsong.txt`:
+FYI: output of `cat  /var/local/www/currentsong.txt` for both playing a file then playing a stream:

 ```
 file=NAS/Flacs/The Temptations/Vintage Gold/04 - Since I Lost My Baby.flac